hacknightlbc/fwiki/Organization/RESOURCES.md

-# Organization Tools
+# Organization Resources

 ### Calendar Resources
 Here are some resources for creating/using calendars
-* http://www.calendarpedia.com/ > All different types of calendars
+* [Calendarpedia](http://www.calendarpedia.com/) - All different types of calendars

 ### Journaling Tools
 Some task mangement/ Journal tools